bhardy/minesweeperb/README.md

 - [x] improve UX on clicking quick -- currently some clicks are being lost
 - [ ] mobile styles -- lock the chrome to the viewport
 - [ ] reveal state after a loss should show incorrect flags
+- [ ] reveal state after a loss shouldn't show bombs in cells with correct flags
 - [ ] update all colors in .minesweeper to use css custom properties
 - [x] add seeded mode
 - [ ] adjust mine generation to always use a seed -- if one isn't passed it should generate the seed first (random string?)